OfficeDev/TrainingContent/O3652/O3652-1 Deep Dive in Office Outlook Add-ins/Lab.md

   1. Select the **FirstMailAddin** project within the **Solution Explorer** tool window.
   1. Within the **Properties** window set the **Start Action** selector to **Office Desktop Client** and press **F5** to start the project.
   1. Visual Studio will launch the Outlook desktop client.
-  1. Check to the **AppRead** experience by selecting an email.
-The add-in will appear just below the header of the email and if you click on it, it will expand:
+  1. Check to the **AddInRead** experience by selecting an email.
+The Add-in will appear just below the header of the email and if you click on it, it will expand:

     ![](Images/AppRead02.png)

-  1. Now create a new email to see the **AppCompose** experience when creating an email.
+  1. Now create a new email to see the **AddInCompose** experience when creating an email.
   1. Add-ins on the compose form are shown in a task pane.
 Click the **Office Add-ins** button to get the **Office Add-ins** dialog to appear.

     Select the **FirstMailAddin** and click the **Start** button to launch the Add-in.